 Approximately one-third of the older horse population is affected by pituitary pars intermedia dysregulation (PPID, or Cushing’s disease).
 You might recognize these horses by their shaggy hair coats that shed irregularly and persist through warm months.

 Other signs often develop before the obvious hair coat changes—increased water intake and urination, abnormal sweating, abnormal fat deposition, lethargy, chronic infections (sinusitis, dental disease, heavy internal parasite loads, delayed wound healing), foot abscesses, and/or laminitis.

-Hormonal imbalances from PPID coupled with normal decline from aging add to immunosuppression.
-Antibody titers (immune protection against disease) don’t persist as long in PPID-affected horses, partly because PPID elevates adrenocorticotropic hormone (ACTH) concentrations, which amplifies cortisol levels from the adrenal glands_cortisol is known for its immunosuppressive effects.
+Hormonal imbalances from PPID coupled with the normal decline from aging add to immunosuppression.
+Antibody titers (immune protection against disease) don’t persist as long in PPID-affected horses, partly because PPID elevates adrenocorticotropic hormone (ACTH) concentrations, which amplifies cortisol levels from the adrenal glands—cortisol is known for its immunosuppressive effects.